Where is Cameroon?

 Working with our new partner, Public Concern, we are providing a range of emergency shelters and durable shelters.

 People who have been displaced for longer need different support as they look to reconstruct their shelters into more durable structures.
+To support them with this, we are providing Shelter Packages with a range of construction materials including tarpaulin, wood, nails and cement.

 Icon Info